coderjolly/coderjolly.github.io/_posts/2022-12-29-chest-x-ray.md

 ## Acknowledgement

 `This writing has been written as per my and the collective understanding of our team followed by the learnings I kindled during my journey in this project.
-I hope you find it useful and easy to understand.`
+I hope you find it useful and easy to understand.
+I would appreciate any feedback or suggestions as well.`

 <!-- <br/>